uams01/openai-node/README.md

 # OpenAI Node.js Library

-The OpenAI Node.js library provides convenient access to the OpenAI API from Node.js applications.
+A The OpenAI Node.js library provides convenient access to the OpenAI API from Node.js applications.
 Most of the code in this library is generated from our [OpenAPI specification](https://github.com/openai/openai-openapi).

 **Important note: this library is meant for server-side usage only, as using it in client-side browser code will expose your secret API key.
 [See here](https://beta.openai.com/docs/api-reference/authentication) for more details.**